 Below are a list of frequently asked questions and answers to help you travel to MIT Manukau.
-If you have further questions feel free to call us on 0800 62 62 52.
+If you have further questions please contact our Ask Me! agents on 0800 62 62 52.

 Do you provide locks?